llpeterson/internetworking/basic-ip.md

 One of the problems of providing a uniform host-to-host service model over a heterogeneous collection of networks is that each network technology tends to have its own idea of how large a packet can be.
-For example, an Ethernet can accept packets up to 1500 bytes long, while FDDI (Fiber Distributed Data Interface) packets may be 4500 bytes long.
+For example, classic Ethernet can accept packets up to 1500 bytes long, but modern-day variants can deliver larger (jumbo) packets.
 This leaves two choices for the IP service model: Make sure that all IP datagrams are small enough to fit inside one packet on any network technology, or provide a means by which packets can be fragmented and